 Social media presents potential, as well as a unique challenge when it comes to promoting your offers.
 When you send out offers on social media, you can’t segment those offers (as you would with an email marketing campaign).
-This often leaves marketers and business owners scratching their heads and wondering which offers will be the most effective.
+This often leaves marketers and business owners scratching their heads and wondering

 If you aren’t sure about how well your current messages are working for you, we talk a lot about how to craft perfect social media messages for a broad audience in our eBook “Social Media Tune-Up”.

 If you want to start now working on crafting segmented offers that will capture the attention of a group that you want, then read on!